jorge2412/DataLake2/Data/Azure DocumentDB/Session 2 - Hands On (Draft)/Azure DocumentDB HOL.md

 	```
 1. In the Solution Explorer window, right-click the **AdventureDocs** project and use the **Add -> New Folder** command to add a folder named "Helpers."

-1. Right-click the "Helpers" folder and use the **Add -> Class** command to add a file named **DocumentHelper.cs**.
+1. Right-click the "Helpers" folder and use the **Add -> Class** command to add a file named **DocumentHelper.cs** to the folder.
 Replace the contents of the file with the following statements:

 	```C#
 	using System;